 Initially, I set up this space over a year ago by stenciling a bold pattern on the feature wall tying in the same color paint from our kitchen.
 I used repurposed oak for the shelves, a repurposed piece of butcher block with IKEA legs for the table, and my dad finished a piece of pegboard for me.
 The chair was a piece I found in my parent’s shed 12 years ago and had spray painted.

 Unfortunately, when I initially created this art space, I didn’t fully think through how my preschoolers needed to utilize their materials.
-I wound up storing most of the materials high up on the shelves, and there was no where for the kids to store their finishes works.
+I wound up storing most of the materials high up on the shelves, and there was nowhere for the kids to store their finished works.
 Most of their papers wound up piled on top of the table in a huge mess.
 For an art teacher, this was an embarrassing and stressful sight.
 Something needed to change!

 The Organization Solution